School-of-Digital-Competencies/js-ts-lectures/src/slides.md

 ---

+# Keyword new

+---

 <!-- .slide: style="font-size: .8em" -->

 # Object creation using keyword new

 Problem: what if there are 100 persons?
-Or 20-30 object properties?
+Or 20-30 object properties like name, age, etc?

 ```js
 const ivan = { name: 'Ivan' };